 What is the NYCity News Service?

-The NYCity News Service is an award-winning media outelt that feeds New York neighborhood stories to news organizations of all types and sizes, and produced in-depth special reports.
+The NYCity News Service is an award-winning media outlet that feeds New York neighborhood stories to news organizations of all types and sizes, and produces in-depth special reports.

 Where is the News Service based?